One of my (formerly) favorite writers on philosophical theology has become an atheist.

 But, it is not a “Christian atheism” which Shults is currently advocating — it is a far more thoroughgoing rejection.

 I am biased.
 I have an immediately negative reaction to this.
-This arises not simply from the thought that I have wasted my life (a thought which has occurred to me anyway), but because of immediate emotional associations I have with these ideas.
+This arises not simply from the thought that I have wasted my life (a thought which tends to occur to a person anyway), but because of immediate emotional associations I have with these ideas.
 Atheism suggests to me meaninglessness, emptiness, despair, hopelessness, and the oppression of morally unrestrained political powers.
 Atheism seems to me to be tied to suicide — a connection the European existentialist writers understood well.
 I immediately think of the deaths in Adolf Hitler’s Germany, and of Communist China, Communist Russia (under Stalin), the French Revolution, and so forth.
 I also think of Ayn Rand and her atheistic philosophy of individualism, greed, and selfishness.
 (Oddly enough, Rand’s philosophy has come to greatly influence conservative political opinion in the USA.
 But, I can’t help but think that the persistence of this type of thinking is bound to undermine all of society’s collective efforts toward the common good.)

 It’s a subjective connection, but it is the first connection in my mind.
-Other people, I know, connect religion with oppression — and since many of them, I know, have experienced oppressive religion, I can understand that.
+Other people, I know, connect religion with oppression — and since many of them — I know — have experienced oppressive religion, I can understand that.
 For me, Christian faith is associated with hope and life, and atheism with meaninglessness and despair.
 It’s all a matter of how one’s life has gone, I suppose.
 I have seen too much, over the years, of the redeeming effects of evangelical faith, and of the surprising results of faithful prayer to be so dismissive.

 And, for just that reason, Christian atheism is always a hard sell with me.
 Of course, stupid internet atheists — like the ones who post their pronouncements in the comments of Internet blogs — are no great recommendation either.